7ka-Hiira/ccid-tools/README.md

-# [WIP] CCID Tools
+# CCID Tools

-Tools for working with CCID (used in https://github.com/totegamma/concurrent)
+Tools for working with CCID (used in [concurrent](https://github.com/totegamma/concurrent))

+Currently supports only English mnemonics

 ## Installation